IXIXIXIXIXIXIXIXIX/pyMenus/README.md

 of several different programmatic pathways to progress.

 Also included is the standalone funtion **binary_choice**.
 This takes an optional string argument.
-When invoked, `binary_choice(query)` prompts the user for a Y or N response at the terminal.
+When invoked, `binary_choice()` prompts the user for a Y or N response at the terminal.
 The prompt is comprised of the optional string argument (default: "*Confirm*") concatenated with "*(Y/N)? *".

 All methods and functions loop until a permitted response is received from the user.
 Alpha user responses